bobbyiliev/introduction-to-sql/ebook/en/content/100-mysqldump.md

 0 10,22 * * * /usr/bin/mysqldump -u your_username -p your_database_name > your_database_name-$(date +%F).sql
 ```

-The above would run at 10AM and 10PM every day, so you will have 2 daily backups of your database.
+The above would run at 10 AM and 10 PM every day, so you will have 2 daily backups of your database.

 You can even expand the logic and add a compression step so that the .sql dumps do not consume too much webspace.